Campeche Baby Tarpon Fishing

 I had never been to a city in Mexico before where people are out jogging and exercising at nine and 10 o’clock at night.
 Campeche is recognized as a World Heritage Site

 with a population of about 400,000 people.

 Once our group reaches Campeche, everything is included except for dinners and gratuities.
-Our group goes each night for fantastic local cuisine.
+Our group goes out each night for fantastic local cuisine.
 Dinners are priced comparable to the states.
 If you don’t want to walk to the restaurants, the hotel shuttle van or a taxi can drive us.
-We stay at the Ocean View, a modern, air-conditioned hotel that has a swimming pool, gym, free Wi-Fi, and a hot fishermen’s breakfast for us each day at 5:30 a.m.
+We stay at the Ocean View, a modern, air-conditioned hotel that has a swimming pool, gym, free Wi-Fi, and a hot breakfast for anglers each day at 5:30 a.m.
 Following breakfast, we walk across the road and get into the boats." - Brad Staples